FAQ for analytics

 Quality of responses for generative answers

-What is the quality of response intended use?
+What is the intended use of quality of response?

-Use quality of response analytics to discover insights into agent usage and performance, and then create actions for agent improvement.
+Use quality of response analytics to understand agent performance and identify improvements.
 Currently, you can use analytics to understand if the quality of an agent's generative answers meets your expectations.

 In addition to overall quality, quality of response analytics identifies areas where an agent performs poorly or fails to perform your intended goals.
-You can define areas where generative answers perform poorly and take steps to improve their quality.
+Identify where generative answers perform poorly and take steps to improve their quality.

 When identifying poor performance, follow best practices that can help improve quality.
 For example, after identifying knowledge sources with poor performance, you can edit the knowledge source or split the knowledge source into multiple, more focused sources for increased quality.